metrorailings/OwlBlog/content/posts/week-16-circa-picks.md

 the Bears defense work in unison to frustrate the Seahawks on a clear majority of their drives.

 **Seattle covers if**
-Nick Foles fails expectedly to do much under Matt Nagy
+Nick Foles fails to do much under a Nagy offense built on quick passing
 \- OR -
- the Seahawks offense finds renewed life against a demoralized Bears defense.
+the Bears are too demoralized to play quality defense.